Goniastrea retiformis: Description

 This species forms massive colonies, domed, flat or columnar, reaching a maximum diameter of 50 cm and a height of 1 m.
 It has small deep calices, usually with a diameter of 3–4 mm.
 Corallites are recessed, four to six sided.
 The basic color of these corals is cream or pale brown, but it may also be brown, pink or green.

 Distribution and habitat

 This quite common species can be found in the Indo-West Pacific, the Red Sea, the Indian Ocean and the Australian coast.
 It occurs on reef slopes, especially in shallow waters.

 Biology

+Close-up of Goniastrea Retiformis showing the recessed corallite.

 Goniastrea retiformis is a zooxanthellate species of coral.
 It obtains most of its nutritional needs from the symbiotic dinoflagellates that live inside its soft tissues.
 These photosynthetic organisms provide the coral with organic carbon and nitrogen, sometimes providing up to 90% of their host's energy needs for metabolism and growth.
 Its remaining needs are met by the planktonic organisms caught by the tentacles of the polyps.